jmahler/shootout/README.md

 INDEX
 -----

-  hello/ - Hello, World!
+* hello - Hello, World!

-  argv/ - Accessing command line arguments.
+* argv - Accessing command line arguments.

-  getopt/ - Parsing options from command line arguments.
+* getopt - Parsing options from command line arguments.

-  primes/ - Calculate the first 200 prime numbers.
+* primes - Calculate the first 200 prime numbers.

-  missing_numbers/ - Find missing number among two files.
+* missing_numbers - Find missing number among two files.

-  revbits/ - Reverse bits of a binary number.
+* revbits - Reverse bits of a binary number.

-  revstring/ - Reverse a string.
+* revstring - Reverse a string.

-  sort/ - Sort the lines in a file.
+* sort - Sort the lines in a file.

-  strcomb/ - Generate all combinations of a "string".
+* strcomb - Generate all combinations of a "string".

-  fibonacci/ - Find nth Fibonacci number.
+* fibonacci - Find nth Fibonacci number.

-  flock/ - File locking.
+* flock - File locking.

-  inotify/ - Watch all the file operations on a file/directory.
+* inotify - Watch all the file operations on a file/directory.

-  endian - Detect endianess of current system.
+* endian - Detect endianess of current system.

-  backtrace - Generate a function call backtrace.
+* backtrace - Generate a function call backtrace.

-  binary_tree - Search of unordered binary trees.
+* binary_tree - Search of unordered binary trees.
+* (www, sockets, web servers)

-  web_server - A simple "Hello, World!" web server.
+  * web_server - A simple "Hello, World!" web server.
+  * ssh_cmd - ssh to a host and run a command.
+  * echo - Echo client/server.

-  count-char - Count the number of characters in a file.
+* count-char - Count the number of characters in a file.

-  echo - Echo client/server.

-  url-spreadsheet - Generate a spreadsheet with big urls for all OSes.
+* url-spreadsheet - Generate a spreadsheet with big urls for all OSes.

-  rm-dirs - Remove all directories except the n newest.
+* rm-dirs - Remove all directories except the n newest.

-  ssh_cmd - ssh to a host and run a command.

-  template - templates using Mustache, Handlebars, etc
+* template - templates using Mustache, Handlebars, etc

 METRICS
 -------